pirpyn/CuteFileBrowser/readme.md

 This is a fork of [TutorialZine CuteFileBrowser](http://tutorialzine.com/2014/09/cute-file-browser-jquery-ajax-php/) It was created to give full liberty over folder's path.

+You can see it in action at [this website](https://lamacs.fr/browse)

 ## How to :
 Upload all files wherever you want on your server.
 Assuming you want to display some `/path/to/dir` folder.
 Then change `$path` variable in `scan.php` according to that path.